Management: Australasia and Non-Exclusive Asia

 With a voice of ‘ravishing tone’ and ‘radiant’ presence (The Age), Australian soprano Siobhan Stagg is rapidly establishing a reputation both in Europe and here in Australia as a young singer of enormous potential.

-Siobhan recently made her debut with the Berlin Philharmonic Orchestra performing Brahms’ Ein Deutsches Requiem with Christian Thielemann, and late in 2015, at very short notice, Siobhan was asked to step in to the Royal Opera House’s production of Orpheus (Rossi) at the Globe Theatre London in the title role garnering both critical and public acclaim.
+Siobhan recently made her debut with the Berlin Philharmonic Orchestra performing Brahms’ Ein Deutsches Requiem with Christian Thielemann, and late in 2015, at very short notice, was asked to step in to the Royal Opera House Covent Garden’s production of Orpheus (Rossi) at the Globe Theatre London in the title role, garnering both critical and public acclaim.
+In September of the 2017/2018 season Siobhan will make her mainstage debut at the Royal Opera House as Pamina (Die Zauberflöte), conducted by Julia Jones.

-For the 2015 -2016 season she returns to the Deutsche Oper Berlin, to perform Blonde (Die Entfuehrung aus dem Serail), Sophie (Der Rosenkavalier) and Pamina, as well as to the Grand Théâtre de Genève to sing Morgana in Alcina.
-She also sings Mahler 2 with Sydney Symphony Orchestra and appears in concert with Roberto Alagna in Sydney, Melbourne and Brisbane.
+In 2016 she returned to the Deutsche Oper Berlin, to perform Blonde (Die Entführung aus dem Serail), Sophie (Der Rosenkavalier) Pamina, and her much awaited debut as Gilda (Rigoletto), as well as to the Grand Théâtre de Genève to sing Morgana in Alcina.
+She appeared in concert with Roberto Alagna in Sydney, Melbourne and Brisbane and also made her BBC Proms debut in Zemlinsky’s Lyric Symphony, conducted by Simone Young.

 Following completion of her Master of Advanced Vocal Technique from the Wales International Academy of Voice, Siobhan participated in the Salzburger Festspiele Young Singers Project in 2013, performing the roles of Pamina (Die Zauberflöte für Kinder), Konstanze (Die Entführung aus dem Serail für Kinder), and concert performances of Der Schauspieldirektor and Jeanne d’Arc with the ORF Radio-Symphonieorchester Wien.